25prabhu10/notes/docs/Languages/C-CPP/C.md

 ### Build Systems

-If a project has multiple source files, then we can use a build system to automate the compilation and linking process, like `make`, `CMake`, `ninja`, `Meson`, `Bazel`, etc.
+If a project has multiple source files, then we can use a build system to automate the compilation and linking process, like `make`, `CMake`, `ninja`, `Meson`, `Bazel`, etc...

 - [`Makefile`](../Makefile.md) is a file that contains rules to build the project using `make` command